gustavostuff/ppux/README.md

 PPUX has two main functionalities:

-1. Modify graphics on an existing game.
+1. Modify graphics on existing games.
 2. Create graphics from scratch.

 For the first approach, drop a ROM into the window.
 Without a DB entry, PPUX loads a basic default layout.
 With one, it opens a tailored workspace. **This is the core feature** of the app.